 Life without coffee was a bleak prospect

-Overall, when my heat and lights were shut off, hot food wasn’t an immediate worry because Kitchen Angels delivered a hot meal each weekday afternoon, somewhat before dinner time.
-They had begun bringing me meals when I was very sick with tetanus.
+Overall, when my heat and lights were shut off, hot food wasn’t an immediate worry because Kitchen Angels delivered a hot meal each weekday.
+They had begun bringing me meals when I was sick with tetanus.
 Although I wasn’t as sick anymore, they continued to bring me meals.
 That allowed me to focus on coffee as a priority, and beans for lunch.

 I hoped that my blue-glass container would help the sun heat water more than clear glass would.
 Maybe it did, but it didn’t heat it very much.
 My beans, also shown in the picture, are in a pot with a clear glass lid.
 They were tepid, also.
 There is no way they would have cooked from scratch.